Field engineer servicing GPS and fuel sensor hardware on a construction vehicle

 How do you determine if a repair is covered under warranty?

-Every ticket records the root cause and its warranty impact.
-Faults traced to a manufacturing or technical defect are logged as warranty intact; faults caused by tampering, physical damage, or unauthorised handling are logged as warranty void.
+Every SR records the root cause and warranty impact.
+Manufacturing or technical defects are marked warranty intact, while tampering, physical damage, unauthorised handling, or site-side wiring damage may be marked warranty void.

 How do you prove a repair actually fixed the problem?

-The field engineer captures before-and-after photo evidence and cross-checks the asset on the live Aether portal before closing the ticket — so resolution is confirmed with data, not just a status change.
+The field engineer captures before-and-after photo evidence and cross-checks the asset on the live Aether portal before closing the SR — so resolution is confirmed with data, not just a status change.

 What happens if hardware can't be repaired on-site?